AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 }
 ```

 Beware, that while we speak of messages, we are practically passing around only their **hashes** to reduce cost.
+The `version` value of the `L2Actor` is the version of the rollup, intended to be used allow specifying what version of the rollup the message is intended for or sent from.

+Some additional discussion/comments on the message structure can be found in [The Republic](https://forum.aztec.network/t/the-republic-a-flexible-optional-governance-proposal-with-self-governed-portals/609/2#supporting-pending-messages-5).

 :::info Why a single hash?
 Persistent storage is expensive so to reduce overhead we only commit to the messages and then "open" these for consumption later.
 We need a hash function that is relatively cheap on both L1 and L2, we chose SHA256.